 This is why you need to create a plan to spend your money.
 It may seem like a hassle unless you get the hang of it but planning your budget simplifies your finances.
 You identify the necessities you need to spend on all through the month like lunch, stationery, buying books.
 If you are living away from your home you also need to take rent, bills, and gas into account.
 After these areas have been allocated budget you can spend the rest entertainment or shopping.

 Be disciplined, budget only if you follow them strictly.

 2. Keep Record of Your Expenses

 You have more than often spent money and completely forgotten about it.
 And come to the end of the budget, you have a gaping hole in your mind as to where you spent Rs.
 2,000-3,000 of your total expenses.

 Keeping a record of your expenses helps you keep in check.
 You don’t have to record all your expenses to the tee, you can do it if you want to and if you don’t – just have a heading that covers a range of expenses like Miscellaneous and dump your nitty-gritty expenses there.

 Keeping track gives you a general overview of your spending habits and can also become a base upon which you can frame your budget in case you do not know where to start.

 It is never too early to start a saving habit.
 Saving is one of the “adult” things every student of all ages must have.
 It is very tempting to use the money you could have saved on eating out with your friends or clothing but putting aside a few hundred every month is a hugely sensible idea.

-Learning to save now not only creates a foundation for future financial security and independence, it also ensures you that your wallet does not go empty at the end of the month.
+Learning to save now not only creates a foundation for future financial security and independence, but it also ensures you that your wallet does not go empty at the end of the month.
 Saving is easier than you think; you can start by keeping Rs.20 a week aside and increase as you feel more confident.

 4. Get a Job!